ayush2209/learn-react/Episode 04/README.md

 ## What is `<React.Fragement></React.Fragement>` and `<></>`?

 A: React accepts only one parent directory at aprent level.
 It mean we need a parent div and all the other things/items can be wrapped into parent section.

--But if we want to add two dev at parent level, react wont allowed. to overcome from this, we have a option that add a parent div and add all in this, but when we debug and see our html/DOM we'll see there is one div/section with no use, which is not a good practice while developing.
+-   But if we want to add two dev at parent level, react wont allowed. to overcome from this, we have a option that add a parent div and add all in this, but when we debug and see our html/DOM we'll see there is one div/section with no use, which is not a good practice while developing.
--So react gives us an option to add a parent div/section and wrap all nested section in that and in DOM tree it doesnot create an entry which is `<React.Fragement></React.Fragement>`
+-   So react gives us an option to add a parent div/section and wrap all nested section in that and in DOM tree it doesnot create an entry which is `<React.Fragement></React.Fragement>`

 ### Syntax